 As promised, today begins our series on 10 Stumbling Blocks to Writing.
 Each Monday for the next 10 weeks, I’ll offer solutions to common problems that can hinder your student’s writing.
 Ready?
 Let’s jump in!

-Problem: Students lack confidence due to poor guidelines and unclear directions or expectations.
+Problem: Lack of confidence due to poor writing guidelines and vague instructions or expectations.

 In his book Dare to Discipline, Dr. James Dobson reports the findings of an interesting study done on school children during the early days of the progressive-education movement.
 Apparently, an enthusiastic theorist decided to take down the chain-link fence that surrounded the school grounds.
 He thought the children, who clearly enjoyed exploring the enclosed yard, would feel even more freedom of movement without that visible barrier surrounding them.